tanmayaggarwal/Linear-autoencoder/README.md

 Additional details:

 The images from the MNIST dataset are already normalized such that the values are between 0 and 1.
-The encoder and the decoder are made of one linear layer.We use a sigmoid activation on the output layer to get values that match the input value range.
+The encoder and the decoder are made of one linear layer.
+We use a sigmoid activation on the output layer to get values that match the input value range.
 All other layers have a reLU activation function.

 List of dependencies is as follows:

-import torch
+import torch <br/>
-import numpy as np
+import numpy as np <br/>
-from torchvision import datasets import torchvision.transforms as transforms import matplotlib.pyplot as plt import torch.nn as nn import torch.nn.functional as F
+from torchvision import datasets <br/>
+import torchvision.transforms as transforms <br/>
+import matplotlib.pyplot as plt <br/>
+import torch.nn as nn <br/>
+import torch.nn.functional as F <br/>